parmarjh/ononoDaga/README.md

 	touch .env
 	```

 	If you are using the `default` aws profile, just leave the file blank.
-Otherwise, set: `AWS_PROFILE=xyz` where `xyz` is the name of your profile.
+Otherwise, open the file and write `AWS_PROFILE=xyz` (where `xyz` is the name of your profile) into the first line of the file and save.

 4. Deploy the stack with serverless.